 A: As with basal cell and squamous cell carcinomas, melanoma typically is treated by removing the cancerous mole or growth.

-However, if melanoma has spread to other parts of the body or to lymph nodes, follow-up treatment may be needed.
+However, if the melanoma has spread to other parts of the body or to lymph nodes, follow-up treatment may be needed.
 Immunotherapy drugs, which help the body’s own immune system fight melanoma cells, and targeted therapies, which target common genetic mutations found in melanoma cells are being used separately and in combination to treat metastatic melanoma.